 Solicitation of UM Pre-Proposals for Limited Submission Opportunity

-NSF EPSCoR Track-4 fellowships fund junior faculty to spend up to 6 months at a research-intensive remote site forming collaborations or accessing resources that will have meaningful impacts on their careers.
-UM can submit only 3 proposals.
+NSF EPSCoR Track-4: NSF fellowships fund junior faculty to spend up to 6 months at a remote, nationally prominent research facility, creating or advancing partnerships and/or accessing facilities that will have meaningful and sustained impacts on their research careers and competitiveness.

-Purpose: EPSCoR Fellows spend extended time at the nation’s premier research facilities.
-The fellowship period may be used to initiate new collaborative partnerships, continue existing ones, or make use of unique equipment not available at the PI’s home institution.
 The fellowship host site may be any academic institution, government laboratory, Federally Funded Research and Development Center (FFRDC), or commercial or non-profit research center within the U.S. or its territories.
-Host sites are generally expected to be outside of the PI’s home jurisdiction (Mississippi) and located at such a distance from the PI’s home institution (UM) as to require temporary relocation.
+Host sites are generally expected to among the nation’s most prominent research facilities, and located at such a distance from the PI’s home institution (UM) as to make commuting impractical, thus requiring substantial funding for temporary relocation.

 Proposals may focus on any area that NSF supports.
 All should include motivation and context for the work to be conducted, the PI’s specific plans for the fellowship period, a discussion for how the benefits would be sustained beyond the award period (e.g., by including plans for future proposal submissions), clear specifications of research goals, performance metrics, a project timetable, and an explanation of what specific opportunities will be made possible via the visit(s) to the host site.

 PI Limitations: UM PIs must either be non-tenured faculty (pre-tenure tenure-track) or hold an early-career career-track appointment (long-term non-tenure-track) at UM.
 No co-PIs are allowed, but funds may be requested for an additional trainee-level researcher (e.g., graduate student or postdoc).
 Read eligibility criteria in solicitation carefully.